 Sierra County is home to an extraordinary and eccentric group of painters, photographers, fiber artists, musicians, and artisans.
 Traditional arts and crafts flourish alongside cutting-edge contemporary art, creating a lively creative environment.

-Artist Residencies and Retreats in Truth or Consequences and Elephant Butte offer lodging and studio space for those who might want to steep in the creative atmosphere for a while and crank out some work.
+Artist Residencies and Retreats in Truth or Consequences offer lodging and studio space for creatives.

 Works by local painter Delmas Howe are on view at the Geronimo Springs Museum, as well as at Rio Bravo Fine Art Gallery, the largest venue in the county, which was founded in 1999 by contemporary artist Harold Joe Waldrum (1934-2003).
 Howe’s colorful flower murals also adorn the exterior of the Truth or Consequences Civic Center.